-In further moves to enrich Huawei's reputation beyond that of is founders, other company executives have strived to offer more accessibility by accepting more media interviews and getting their voices out there.
-Huawei's former Executive Vice President of Consumer Business, Colin Giles, spoke to media along side the world's largest mobile trade fairs in Barcelona, owning fully that there were opportunities the company wants to take advantage of in the US.
+In further moves to enrich Huawei's reputation beyond that of its founder and CEO, other company executives have strived to offer more accessibility by accepting more media interviews and getting their voices out there.
+Huawei's former Executive Vice President of Consumer Business, Colin Giles, spoke to media along side one of the world's largest mobile trade fairs in Barcelona, owning fully that there were opportunities the company wants to take advantage of in the US.